Guide General

 • Can reach tens of thousands annually for large blocks

-• 5% annual fee increases approved by Board
+• 5% annual fee increase approved by Board for 2026

 ARIN's model ensures small organizations pay reasonable fees while large holders contribute proportionally.